 But these systems posed significant engineering challenges.
 Somehow designers had to fit in lots of accessory and overflow circuits that the primary power distribution model (PDM) couldn’t handle.
 Each bundle of wire required its own inline fuse holder, plus isolated relays and circuit breakers.
 That’s a lot of parts where things can go wrong--and they also make it difficult to diagnose a problem.

 In recent years, engineers refined these systems to become smaller PDMs that consolidate the components for power as well as circuit protection and power distribution into one box.
 But because they tended to be offered as modules that snapped together, they were vulnerable to the elements and contaminants during use due to a lack of efficient sealing, resulting in malfunctions and premature failure.

 Luckily for us, Littelfuse has created the next generation of PDMs--hard-wired boxes, or HWBs.

 What is a HWB?

 Littelfuse’s HWBs are sealed, compact systems that are small and simple enough to quickly install almost anywhere on a vehicle or piece of equipment where you need to protect or control the flow of electrical power.
-They’re also easy to assemble, install, and maintain-- unlike those earlier versions, which were enclosed in a sealed box to keep dirt, water, oil, and other substances out.
+Compared to earlier versions, HWBs are easier to assemble, install, and maintain and typically come with a smaller footprint.
 Offered in a range of sizes, there’s an option for almost any need on a vehicle or piece of equipment you might run into.